Pragma-Innovation/bgpflowspectool/docs/main_win.md

 There is no fancy stuff here !

-This window is just here to support and launch sub windows that provide each feature independently
+This window is just here to support and launch sub windows that provide each features independently

 For now, it only support two features / buttons: